Working at HMICFRS

 For further information about jobs and vacancies, please see the current vacancies page.

-The video below features staff describing what it is like working at HMICFRS.
+Members of staff describe what they like about working at HMICFRS.

 “I thoroughly enjoy working at HMICFRS.
 It is a great organisation but I suppose I would say that because I’m passionate about what it is that we do and what I like about the organisation, in particular, is the commitment and the professionalism of all of our staff.
 Everyone comes together and everyone works so hard to deliver the best possible quality inspections for the public.”

-Carl Williams, Staff Officer to Her Majesty’s Chief Inspector:
+Carl Williams, Staff Officer to HM Chief Inspector:

 “I think what is probably the best part is that I really genuinely feel that my knowledge and experience, having working in the police force, lends really well to the role.
 And I think I do the job quite well, I’m still here after nine months!
 I really enjoy being here.
 I quite like being in central London as well and the variety of the post.”